Online estate agents:

 Here’s a nice email we received from a house seller that has come to realise (too late sadly) what proper estate agency is all about, and why they now believe proper estate agency is not what the internet only services provide:

-Here are our strategy tips for achieving the best possible result given your circumstances and market conditions:
+Here are our top house selling strategy tips for achieving the best possible result given your circumstances and market conditions:

 - If you have a saleable house in an area of high buyer demand, you’re likely to sell successfully via a cheap internet listing service.

 - However, although you’re likely to sell, you’re also highly likely to undersell.